 Team Rubicon (TR) is seeking a Crisis Innovation Lead, to join our hardworking and forward-thinking Field Ops team.
 A successful candidate will have a relentless focus on the beneficiaries of our capabilities and will consistently strive to find the most effective way to reduce or alleviate human suffering and accelerate return to normalcy often in complex or untested environments.

-In this role, you will solve hard problems in novel environments with the support of a growing team of disaster and humanitarian professionals.
+In this role, you will solve hard problems in austere environments with the support of a growing team of disaster and humanitarian professionals.
 An entrepreneurial, innovative leader with the ability to establish instant rapport in multi-cultural settings is our ideal candidate.
-These qualities among others will be exercised and tested daily while you apply TR’s capabilities in otherwise untested environments or identify new capabilities to help people on their worst day.
+These qualities among others will be exercised and tested daily while you apply TR’s capabilities or identify new capabilities to help people on their worst day.

 Our culture requires individuals foolish enough to think they can change the world and smart enough to have a chance.
 Every day is a challenge, but every month brings new opportunities for an organization that is quickly becoming a household name in disaster response.
 This position reports to TR’s David Burke, Vice President, Programs and Field Operations and is based out of our Los Angeles, CA, National Headquaters Office.
 Only the most awesome candidates should apply, period.

 - Lead TR mission delivery in complex, limited resource environments that require outside-the-box solutions.